zaiisao/Documentation/en/Recording/recording_voice_video.md

 title: Recording Voice and Video
 description:
 platform: All_Platforms
-updatedAt: Wed Apr 10 2019 02:41:59 GMT+0800 (CST)
+updatedAt: Mon Apr 29 2019 03:52:26 GMT+0800 (CST)
 ---
 # Recording Voice and Video
-This page shows how to use the Agora Recording SDK to enable voice and video recording and use the transcoding scripts.
+This page shows how to use the Agora On-premise Recording SDK to enable voice and video recording and use the transcoding scripts.

 -   During voice recording, if a user leaves the channel and rejoins it after 15 seconds, a new recording session will be created, and two separate recorded files will be generated.
 -   During video recording, if a user leaves the channel and rejoins (regardless of the time interval), changes the resolution, mutes or unmutes the video, the recorded video file can be split.